fogus/spiel/kartenspiel/natto/README.md

-*Dornholzhausen* is a climbing game played with Mah Jong style tiles for two players.
+*Natto* is a climbing game played with Mah Jong style tiles for two players.

  * suits are ranked
    - same seq/set of higher suit wins